everit-org/coding-conventions/README.md

 # Java package

  - The java package in a Maven artifact must match the artifactId.
+In case of API projects the "api" ending in the package is unnecessary and not recommended.
  - Internal packages that are not exported as OSGi package must named "...inetrnal".